PRESS RELEASE: HAMILTON STAR HEADLINES VARIETY SHOW IN DENVER

 “We are so proud that our 2018 sold-out show raised $3,400 for ‘Rainbow Alley’ and the audience had a blast.
 Our goal is to make this year’s show even better and raise $6,000 or more.
-Having so many comrades in the show and my dear friend from high school, Gregory Treco, come home from New York for this night of shenanigans is truly icing on the cake,” said Julia Tobey, founder of Give 5 Productions and Fabaganza executive producer and BLACK IRIS collective singer.
+Having so many comrades in the show and my dear friend from high school, Gregory Treco, come home from New York for this night of shenanigans is truly icing on the cake,” said Julia Tobey, founder of Give 5 Productions, Fabaganza executive producer and BLACK IRIS collective singer.

 The GLBT Community Center of Colorado is a nonprofit community organization dedicated to providing support and advocacy for Colorado’s lesbian, gay, bisexual, transgender and queer (LGBTQ) population.
 “Rainbow Alley” specifically caters to the youth ages 11 to 21.

-Give 5 Productions gives 5% or more of its earnings to 1 non-profit organization every year and donates its time and services to produce benefit shows like Fabaganza on an annual basis.
-The company involves its artists, clients and social media following in the voting process for its beneficiaries and aims to have a true impact on its local and global community. www.give5productions.com
+Give 5 Productions gives 5% or more of its earnings to one non-profit organization every year and donates its time and services to produce benefit shows like Fabaganza on an annual basis.
+The company involves its artists, clients and social media following in the voting process for its beneficiaries and aims to have a true impact on its local and global communities. www.give5productions.com

 Gregory Treco’s full biography below.